 Earning a doctorate in Clinical Psychology includes online and in-person seminars and residential sessions, as well as research and clinical training experiences.
 Find out more about the following aspects of the degree process:

 - Clinical Internship

 New Student Orientation (NSO)

-You start the program by participating in our orientation process, which is made up of an online orientation, face-to-face orientation, and an ongoing mentoring and monitoring throughout your first year.
+Your program begins with our orientation process, which is made up of a month-long online orientation followed by a face-to-face orientation, and ongoing mentoring throughout your first year.

 You begin with a set of online activities giving you an overview of our program requirements, library resources, and online learning environment.
 The activities include an overview of the professional conduct expected of you, and how you will be assessed.

 NSO-Santa Barbara (NSO-SB)

 After successfully completing the NSO-Online, you are invited to a 5-day orientation in Santa Barbara, CA. Working with several faculty and advanced students in a small group format, you will become familiar with the academic, research, and clinical components of the program and explore how your academic background, previous training, and interests can be best used during your graduate studies.

 Both the NSO-Online and the NSO-SB must be successfully completed in order to become a fully matriculated student.
 During your first year in the program your progress is routinely monitored to ensure that you meet standards and make sufficient progress.
 This final step gives you the needed structure and support to help you succeed in the program.